 Liability laws depend on whereabouts in the world the accident took place.
 If the accident occurred on British waters, such as it was within British waters at sea or if it occurred on a lake, river or canal, then British maritime laws would apply.
 If the incident occurred in the territorial waters of another country, France, for example, then the laws of that country would apply.

 Around two-thirds of the ocean does not come under the jurisdiction of any countries government; these are known as international waters.
-Accident claims in international waters are governed under international law, specifically the Athens convention.
+A boat accident claim for incidents in international waters are governed under international law, specifically the Athens convention.
 If you’ve been involved in an accident on a ship but aren’t sure who’s liable, then get in touch with our team today to speak to one of our expert advisors.

-The terms for an accident claim which occurred in international waters are set down by the Athens convention.
-The Athens convention is international law to which all signatory governments are beholden.
-It would not apply to a vessel whose journey does not take it outside of British waters, though it would apply to a vessel that started and ended its journey in the UK but which travelled through international waters and docked in another countries port along the way.
-The Athens convention supersedes British law, so if an accident occurred in which both British law and the Athens convention could apply, the Athens convention would take priority.
-Claims under the Athens convention can be made through UK courts.
+The terms for boat accident compensation claims that occurred in international waters are set down by the Athens Convention.
+The Athens Convention is international law to which all signatory governments are beholden.
+It would not apply to an accident on a ship whose journey does not take it outside of British waters, though it would apply to a vessel that started and ended its journey in the UK but which travelled through international waters and docked in another countries port along the way.
+The Athens convention supersedes British law, so if an accident occurred in which both British law and the Athens convention could apply, the Athens Convention would take priority.
+Boat accident claims under the Athens convention can be made through UK courts.

 - Failed to carry out checks of all equipment and machinery onboard ship

 - Failed to carry out proper maintenance of the ship and all its parts

 - Failed to provide proper training and management of their crew

 In some cases, proving liability for an accident on a ship will be more difficult than others, for example, if all proper regulations and procedures have been in place, but the captain or individual crew members have not followed them as instructed.
 If you’re unsure where liability lies after your accident on a ship, please get in touch with our team today.